 If you require more space than your picturesque calendar provides, you can opt to use a day planner or large desktop calendar instead.
 This allows plenty of space for all those important upcoming school events to be penciled in.
 If you would rather have something that is more appealing to the eye, you can use chalk paint to create your own decorative family calendar to be displayed in any room in your home.

 Doing homework can be very tedious, especially when you are surrounded by all the things that you love to do.
 While many students often find themselves using helpful sites like edupeet to help them when they are stuck with their work, it is still a good idea to get into the habit of doing homework completely independently.
 If your child seems to be distracted by the TV, their toys, or video games when they are supposed to be doing math or writing down definitions, you should designate a quiet space in your home for homework.
 If you have an extra room that is not being used, create a study room filled with books, school supplies, and a computer that is to be used only for homework assistance.
+If you are still struggling with doing your homework, some students have looked at sites like collegepaperworld.com to help them through difficult times.

 Even though a family calendar can help you stay organized, there are times when you simply need to write something down quickly in order to remember it.
-Buying a large dry erase board, cork board, or combination of both can allow you to write down grocery items, keep up with wedding invitations or birthday parties, and display artwork or spelling words for an upcoming test.
+Buying a large dry erase board, corkboard, or combination of both can allow you to write down grocery items, keep up with wedding invitations or birthday parties, and display artwork or spelling words for an upcoming test.
 Place the memo board in a place where it is visible to everyone and keep plenty of pens, dry erase markers and thumbtacks nearby.
 If you want to go one step further, you could think about investing in a whole whiteboard wall to give you as much space as you could possibly want for all of your important memos and information.

 Kids bring home countless amounts of worksheets and graded assignments along with memos from teachers and reminders for upcoming events.
 While some things can be put in the trash, there will always be plenty left behind that you will need to hold on to.
 Use a sort in/sort out system that is commonly used for mailing off bills and letters to organize your paperwork.
 Keep important papers that need to be returned in a safe place so that they will not be misplaced or forgotten about.

 The beginning of the school year can bring on plenty of stress and many parents feel like they can never find enough time to take care of their daily tasks.
-Tending to these needs at the early part of the school year can cause your home to end up in a mess.
+Tending to these needs in the early part of the school year can cause your home to end up in a mess.
 But by trying out these helpful tips, you will be able to get your kids off to school each day and welcome them back to a clean and organized home.
 If you still feel like you need a bigger home to create additional space for you and your children, search our current homes for sale today!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.